neoforged/Documentation/docs/items/interactions.md

         - `Entity#getPickResult` is called.
 A hotbar slot that matches the resulting `ItemStack` is set active, if such a hotbar slot exists.
 Otherwise, if the player is in creative, the resulting `ItemStack` is added to the player's inventory.
             - By default, this method forwards to `Entity#getPickResult`, which can be overridden by modders.
     - If you are looking at a [block] that is within your reach:
-        - if `Player#isWithinBlockInteractionRange` returns false, the pipeline ends.
+        - If `Player#isWithinBlockInteractionRange` returns false, the pipeline ends.
         - `IBlockExtension#getCloneItemStack` is called (which by default delegates to `BlockBehaviour#getCloneItemStack`) and becomes the "selected" `ItemStack`.
             - By default, this returns the `Item` representation of the `Block`.
         - If the Control key is held down, the player is in creative and the targeted block has a [`BlockEntity`][blockentity]: